Golf Etiquette and Golf Rules by Christopher Hsu

 You hit a ball from the teeing ground into the hole in the fewest possible strokes, that is, you hit the ball, find it, and hit again, and so forth until the ball gets into the hole.
-This is a most basic golf rule.
+This is a most basic kilometre capital golf rule.

 Simple and straightforward as it may be, this basic rule is often violated if you concede a putt in a stroke play competition.
 That is, iIf you let your opponent pick up his or her ball rather than making a very short putt isconceding a putt – and this is not an uncommon practice.